 ProQual Level 3 Diploma in the Installation of Pipework Components in Construction

-To achieve the qualification candidates must complete ALL of the Mandatory units, plus ONE Optional unit
+To achieve the qualification candidates must complete ALL of the Mandatory units, plus ONE Optional unit.

 Sr#Unit TitleUnit LevelGLH